kmorwath/zabbix-template-draytek-vigor160/README.md

 Attenuation and SNR for both directions.

-Attainable and actual dowload speed

-Actual upload speed only.
-As of firmware 4.2.3 ADSL-LINE-MIB::adslAtucCurrAttainableRate.4 is always 0 and ADSL-LINE-MIB::adslAturCurrAttainableRate.4 reports the dowload speed instead.
+Attainable and actual dowload/upload speeds - using firmware 4.2.5 or later.
+Firmware 4.2.3 didn't report upload speeds.

 Graphs for WAN1, LAN1 and LAN2 Rx/Tx, SNR, attenuation and RX
 attainable/actual speed.